oat-sa/taohub-articles/articles/Frontend/component-abstraction.md

 ## State handling
 The component abstraction comes with a particular mechanism called `state handling`.
 This is a set of `states`, which can be seen as boolean flags.
-The particularity is tat those flags are synchronized with the rendered HTML and the associated CSS classes on the component's markup.
+The particularity is that those flags are synchronized with the rendered HTML and the associated CSS classes on the component's markup.
 This is useful to quickly adapt the displayed content by adding a state and reacting to it by applying CSS rules.